Teaching Geography: Workshop 4

 Before You Watch

-Before viewing the video programs for Workshop 4: Latin America, please read the National Geography Standards featured in this workshop.
+Before viewing the video programs for Workshop 4: North Africa/Southwest Asia, please read the National Geography Standards featured in this workshop.
 You may read the standards here on the Web, in your print guide, or in Geography for Life.
 We encourage you to read Geography for Life in its entirety as you move through the workshops.
-It contains further background on the National Standards, numerous examples and rich illustrations aiding interpretation, valuable tools for strengthening and developing lessons, and additional insight on geography's significance to our daily lives.
+It contains further background on the National Geography Standards, numerous examples and rich illustrations aiding interpretation, valuable tools for strengthening and developing lessons, and additional insight on geography's significance to our daily lives.

-The National Geography Standards highlighted in this workshop include Standards 4, 7, 9, and 15.
-As you read the standards, be thinking about how they might apply in lessons you have taught.
+The National Geography Standards highlighted in this workshop include Standards 5, 6, 9, 13, and 14.
+As you read the Standards, be thinking about how they might apply in lessons you have taught.

 Video Program Overviews: North Africa/Southwest Asia